 How Groundhog’s Garden Grew by Lynne Cherry is a sweet story of friendship where a groundhog learns a lesson about gardening.
 Kids join the groundhog as he learns the ins and outs of gardening.

-Compost Stew by Mary McKenna Siddals teaches children about one of the most important aspects to gardening.
+Compost Stew by Mary McKenna Siddals teaches children about one of the most important aspects of gardening.
 This book teaches kids where to start with composting, what it takes to compost, and why it matters.

 Wonderful Worms by Linda Glaser is another classic celebrating an often underestimated tiny creature of our ecosystem.

 Dirt: The Scoop on Soil by Natalie M. Rosinsky lets us in on what makes up dirt.
-Through colorful art work, the reader will learn soil components and what makes soil healthy.
+Through colorful artwork, the reader will learn soil components and what makes soil healthy.